ardaeerol/smart-connect4/README.md

 # Smart Connect4 Game

-This is a smart Connect4 game implemented in Python.
-It uses artificial intelligence algorithms to play against the user.
+Smart Connect4 game implemented in Python.
+It uses artificial intelligence (AI) algorithms to play against the user.

 ## How to Play